Champion Lakes

 The area's income profile falls below national averages based on AreaSearch analysis

-The suburb of Champion Lakes has a median taxpayer income of $52,682 and an average income of $66,321 according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is slightly below the national average, which contrasts with Greater Perth's median income of $60,748 and average income of $80,248.
-Based on Wage Price Index growth of 9.62% since the financial year 2023, current estimates suggest approximately $57,750 (median) and $72,701 (average) as of September 2025.
-Census data indicates that household, family, and personal incomes all rank modestly in Champion Lakes, between the 42nd and 53rd percentiles.
-Income analysis shows that the $1,500 - 2,999 earnings band captures 35.6% of the community (657 individuals), which is consistent with broader trends across the surrounding region showing 32.0% in the same category.
-High housing costs consume 16.4% of income, but strong earnings still place disposable income at the 54th percentile.
+The suburb of Champion Lakes had a median taxpayer income of $52,682 and an average income of $66,321 in financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+This is slightly below the national average, with Greater Perth's median income being $60,748 and average income $80,248.
+Based on Wage Price Index growth of 9.62% since financial year 2023, estimated incomes for September 2025 would be approximately $57,750 (median) and $72,701 (average).
+Census data shows household, family, and personal incomes in Champion Lakes all rank modestly, between the 42nd and 53rd percentiles.
+Income analysis reveals that 35.6% of the community (658 individuals) falls into the $1,500 - 2,999 earnings band, consistent with broader trends across the surrounding region where 32.0% are in the same category.
+High housing costs consume 16.4% of income, but strong earnings place disposable income at the 54th percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income